 This Tuna and pasta recipe can be served with a variety of side dishes like cucumber salad, garlic butter bread, coleslaw and lots more.

-If you want something a little extra, serve with meats like this air fryer drumsticks.
+If you want something a little extra, serve with meats.
+Air fryer air fryer drumsticks is perfect for this.

 Make ahead and how to store.